dogweather/forkful/content/en/javascript/files-and-io/writing-to-standard-error.md

   \ is\u2026"
 lastmod: '2024-03-13T22:45:00.449112-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to standard error (stderr) in JavaScript is about directing error\
-  \ messages or any critical information to a specific, separate stream, which is\u2026"
+summary: Writing to standard error (stderr) in JavaScript is about directing error messages or any critical information to a specific, separate stream, which is especially useful in Unix-like environments for logging and debugging purposes.
 title: Writing to standard error
 weight: 25
 ---